 The margining methodology enables a trustworthy clearing operation, given that reasonably conservative margins are required to avoid the risk of the clearing house incurring a loss in a default situation.

 The margin requirement should theoretically be the market value of the account.
 However, under normal conditions, an account cannot be closed out at the instant a participant defaults at the prevailing market prices.
 It typically takes time to neutralize the account, and the value of the account can change during this period, which must be catered for in the margining methodology.

-Genium Risk – The Margining Subsystem
+Genium Risk – The Margining System

-Genium Risk is a subsystem integrated within the Genium INET clearing system, which is used to generate the daily counterparty margin requirements and intraday counterparty margin calculations.
+The purpose of a margining system is to calculate accurate risk-based margin requirements for each counterparty account.
+Nasdaq Clearing uses a margining system called Genium Risk, which is integrated within the Genium INET clearing system, and is used to generate the daily counterparty margin requirements and intraday counterparty margin calculations.

-Genium Risk is a multi-asset risk management system that integrates OTC and standardized products, hence generating risk offsets and efficiency for members of the clearinghouse.
-Risk models and risk parameters are customized for different types of asset classes and credit risks.
+Genium Risk is a multi-asset risk management system that integrates OTC and standardized products, hence generating risk offsets and efficiency for clearing house members.
+The margin methodologies, risk models and risk parameters are customized for different types of asset classes and credit risks, to generate accurate valuation and capital efficient calculations, in order to optimize the use of members’ collateral.
 The following sections describe the margin methodologies used for Equities, Fixed Income and Commodities.